hackamer/Rava/README.md

 * `encryption.py`: Code for encrypting and decrypting files.
 * `config.py`: Base and important values.
 * `database.py`: Database modification code.
+* `full.py`: full code with out need to here other codes.
 * `ui/`: Directory containing PyQt5 UI `.ui` files.
 * `images/`: Application icons and logos.
 * `ui/fonts/`: Fonts used in the application.